 In South Africa, your driver’s licence has to be renewed every five years (it’s technically every four years and eleven months).
 So hopefully you marked the date that your driver’s licence was originally issued, and you set a reminder in advance that you need to go and do it.
 The date of issue and the date of expiry is visible on the driver’s licence card itself.
 According to the Western Cape government website's section on driving licence renewals, you should receive a reminder in the post-box in advance notifying you of the fact that you need to renew your driver’s licence.

-First things first, when it gets nearer the time, plan which driver’s licence testing centre or traffic department (some places are both a driver’s licence testing centre and traffic department in one, while other places will have separate buildings – you need to confirm which building deals in licence renewals) you are going to visit, and phone them ahead of schedule to confirm a few details.
+First things first, when it gets nearer to the time, plan which driver’s licence testing centre or traffic department (some places are both a driver’s licence testing centre and traffic department in one, while other places will have separate buildings – you need to confirm which building deals in licence renewals) you are going to visit.
+You should phone them ahead of schedule to confirm a few details.

 You should ask them the following questions: